etienne-monier/inpystem/docs/source/user/initializing_data.rst

     >>> import hyperspy.api as hs
     >>> shape = (50, 100, 1500)                 # This is the 3D data shape
     >>> im = np.ones(shape)                     # This is our image (which is 3D this time).
-    >>> scan = pystem.Scan.random(shape[:2])    # The scan is created (be careful to have 2-tuple shape).
+    >>> scan = inpystem.Scan.random(shape[:2])    # The scan is created (be careful to have 2-tuple shape).
     >>> hsdata = hs.signals.Signal1D(im)        # Here, hs data is created from numpy array.
-    >>> pystem.Stem3D(hsdata, scan)
+    >>> inpystem.Stem3D(hsdata, scan)
     <Stem3D, title: , dimensions: (100, 50|1500), sampling ratio: 1.00>

 Well, the problem here, which is the same as for numpy-based HyperSpy data, is that both :code:`axes_manager` and :code:`metadata` are empty.
 To correct that, it is hygly recommended to use a configuration file.
 That's the subject of next section.

-Construct pystem data from a configuration file
+Construct inpystem data from a configuration file
 -----------------------------------------------

-As explained in :ref:`sec-loading-data`, pystem can load data from a :code:`.conf` configuration file.
+As explained in :ref:`sec-loading-data`, inpystem can load data from a :code:`.conf` configuration file.
 This is loaded by using the :func:`~.dataset.load_file` function (or the :func:`~.dataset.load_key` function if the configuration file is in the data path).
-To that end, a configuration file gives to pystem all important informations.
+To that end, a configuration file gives to inpystem all important informations.

 First, the configuration file is separated in three main sections (case-sensitive, caution !):